ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 ---
 layout: post
+title: Getting Started with Microsoft Teams
+description: >-
+  Helping you get started with Microsoft Teams
+modified: 'Tue Jul 05 2016 20:00:00 GMT-0400 (Eastern Daylight Time)'
+category: Office 365
+tags:
+  - Microsoft Teams
+  - Office 365
+  - Collaboration
+comments: true
+mathjax: false
 published: true
-mathjax: false
 featured: false
-comments: false
-title: Getting Started with Microsoft Teams
 ---
 ### What is Microsoft Teams?

 Microsoft Teams is a new Office 365 chat-based workspace that brings teams, conversations, files, notes and project plans from Office 365 together in one place.
-You can chat privately and share files and notes with anyone in your orgization or have video calls and schedule online meetings.
+You can chat privately and share files and notes with anyone in your organization or have video calls and schedule online meetings.

 ![Image]({{ site.url }}/images/blog/getting-started-teams/0.JPG)